-Multi-agency working
+4. Multi-agency working

 The school contributes to multi-agency working as part of its statutory duty.
-The school is aware of and will follow the local safeguarding arrangements organised by the Barnet Safeguarding Children Partnership.
+The school is aware of and will follow the local safeguarding arrangements.

 The school will be fully engaged, involved, and included in local safeguarding arrangements.
 Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.
 The school will act in accordance with the safeguarding arrangements.